-Behavioral & Social Skills
+Behavioral and Social Skills

-- 1. Students must demonstrate emotional stability and acceptable communication skills, and be capable of developing mature and effective interpersonal relationships with other students, health care workers, clients and their significant others that inspire trust and respect and exceptional therapeutic use of self. - 2.
-Individuals must be able to tolerate the physical, mental, and emotional academic and clinical workloads and to function effectively under stress. - 3.
-Individuals will be able to adapt to changing environments, display flexibility, and function in the face of the uncertainties inherent in the clinical and academic setting. - 4.
-Individuals must demonstrate the ability to self-reflect and understand why they respond/think/feel in the way that they do and then self-correct, if necessary.
-Openness and responsive to feedback is considered essential for success. - 5.
-Individuals will safely perceive and navigate varied environments and communities. - 6.
-Individuals must exhibit the ability and commitment to work collaboratively and professionally with individuals and groups in an intense setting to meet the needs of people of diverse cultures, age groups, socioeconomic groups and challenges without bias and in a harmonious manner.
+Overview: Students must demonstrate emotional stability, acceptable communication skills, and be capable of developing mature and effective interpersonal relationships with other students, faculty, healthcare workers, clients, and their significant others that inspire trust and respect and exceptional therapeutic use of self.
+An occupational therapy student must possess the ability to:

-- 7. Individuals must support and promote the activities of peers and health care professionals by sharing knowledge, eliciting input, and acting with empathy toward others. - 8.
-Individuals must demonstrate compassion; integrity, concern for others, interpersonal skills; interest and motivation are all personal qualities that are critical.
+- Tolerate the physical, mental, and emotional academic and clinical workloads and to function effectively under stress. - Adapt to changing environments, display flexibility, and function in the face of the uncertainties inherent in the clinical and academic setting. - Demonstrate the ability to self-reflect and understand why they respond/think/feel in the way that they do, and then self-correct, if necessary.
+Openness and responsivity to feedback is considered essential for success. - Safely perceive and navigate varied environments and communities. - Exhibit the ability and commitment to work collaboratively and professionally with individuals and groups in an intense setting to meet the needs of people of diverse cultures, age groups, socioeconomic groups, and challenges without bias and in a harmonious manner. - Support and promote the activities of peers and healthcare professionals by sharing knowledge, eleliciting input, and acting with empathy toward others. - Demonstrate compassion; integrity, concern for others, and interpersonal skills; interest and motivation are all personal qualities that are critical.